yukikongju/Miscellaneous-Projects/Ressources-Searcher/README.md

 # Ressources Searcher

-Search for course lectures, lecture notes, youtube videos, pdf and textbook of a subject you would like to learn
+Search for course lectures, lecture notes, youtube videos, pdf and textbook of a subject you would like to learn on youtube and google

 ## Usage